LeoGT710/SQL-and-VBA-Powered-Excel-Data-Analysis-Automation/Part3_VBA Automation/Readme.md

 **Note:** Make sure to update the script's configuration and settings according to your specific requirements, such as the data range, external file path, and formatting preferences.
 Refer to the provided code comments for guidance.

+## Contact

 We hope the Get Data VBA script simplifies your data analysis workflow and enhances your productivity.
-For any questions or feedback, please feel free to contact us at your-email@example.com.
+For any questions or feedback, please feel free to contact us at hung.le@wustl.edu.

-## Contact
-For any questions or feedback regarding this VBA script, please feel free to contact the author at hung.le@wustl.edu